excoffierleonard/chatgptcli/README.md

 Add a shortcut to allow users to break the streaming of responses early without exiting the program.

+## Contribution

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/excoffierleonard/chatgptcli/issues).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Feel free to fork the repository, make changes, and submit a pull request.

-## Support

-For any issues or feature requests, please open an issue on the GitHub repository.

 ## Acknowledgements